 Figure 1 - Infrasound Translator Schematic

 The complete schematic for the translator is shown above.
 Several of these were built, and it works exceptionally well with the right microphone.
 Because there's rather a lot going on, it needs to be explained in some detail.
 The microphone is seen at the top left - getting one that works well will cause some grief, but they exist.
-In some cases, a 'lesser' mic can be modified to improve its LF performance.
+In some cases, a 'lesser' mic may be able to be modified to improve its LF performance.
 In general, the larger the electret mic capsule, the more likely it will have good low frequency response, but you will have to check and be prepared to buy several likely candidates before you find one that works.

 U2A is a variable gain stage, and the gain can be varied from 5.5 up to 101, giving a total gain range from 121 up to 2,220 (41dB to 67dB).
 Note D5 from the +5V supply to C6+.
 This diode is needed to make sure that C6 charges quickly, and without it the circuit can take almost a full minute to stabilise and start working normally.
 This is because otherwise (without the diode), C6 can only charge via R11, R12 and VR1, which take a long time.

 The last option on the upper section of the schematic is a connection for a meter.
 This can be used as a visual indicator of infrasound.
 Because the frequency is so low, most moving coil meters can move quickly enough to show the waveform being picked up by the microphone.
 A centre-zero is needed because the meter is designed to deflect positive for an infrasound pressure 'wave', and negative for a rarefaction.
 Since centre zero meters are now few and far between, TP1 is used to set the pointer of a normal 100µA moving coil meter to the middle of the scale.